djones6/Swift-Bench/README.md

   CLIENTS: # of concurrent clients (default: 128)
   DURATION: time (sec) to apply load (default: 30)
 ```
+...in addition, the environment variables consumed by `drive.sh` can also be specified.

 If you require multiple instances of the application, specify the application path and number of instances separated by a comma, for example: `/path/to/executable,iterations`

 ##Example output